 The answers to the above questions are always provided in our annual disclosure statement.
 This statement should be provided by any home care provided as described in Arizona Revised Statue Title 36, Chapter 1, Article 2, Section 36-144.

-Keep in mind: Hiring a caregiver yourself may subject you to the requirements of the Fair Labor Standards Act (FLSA) as an employer.
+Keep in mind you, if you pay more than $2,100 per year to a private caregiver you may be required to withhold payroll taxes and pay state unemployment taxes: Hiring a caregiver yourself may subject you to the requirements of the Fair Labor Standards Act (FLSA) as an employer.
 The U.S. Department of Labor publishes guidelines here.

 Professional in-home care allows your family members to age in place.
 They can continue to live safely and independently in the home they’ve known for much of their lives.
 In-home caregiving offers peace of mind knowing they have the support they need when you aren't there.

 Unlike the high, fixed costs associated with assisted living facilities or nursing homes, the price of in-home care stays flexible to meet your needs.
 Keep control of your budget by scheduling as few or as many hours of care as you need.
 The following chart shows average costs in the United States.

 Look over this chart for a good cost comparison of the many types of senior care.

 The advantage of home care is you have a caregiver dedicated to you.
 Assisted living communities and group homes come at a discount, but unfortunately, often, so does their service.
 A caregiver in a group setting may be responsible for 8 other people, which means you may have to wait your turn.
 A dedicated caregiver means individual attention and companionship, which can be the difference between surviving and thriving.
 See this article in our blog for more information: Returning Home.